fotonauts/activr/README.md

 ### Entity Activity Feed

-Each entity involved in an activity have its own activity feed.
+Each entity involved in an activity has its own activity feed.

 #### Actor Activity Feed

-To fetch actor's activities, include the mixin `Activr::Entity::ModelMixin` into your actor's class:
+To fetch actor activities, include the mixin `Activr::Entity::ModelMixin` into your actor class:

 ```ruby
 class User